junxit/us-congress-bills-111/metadata.md

 - 2010-04-21 — Ms. Speier moved to suspend the rules and agree to the resolution, as amended.
 - 2010-04-21 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H2749)
 - 2010-04-21 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H2749)
+- 2010-04-22 — Amendment SA 3729 agreed to in Senate by Unanimous Consent.
+- 2010-04-22 — Amendment SA 3729 proposed by Senator Casey for Senator Coburn. (consideration: CR S2600; text: CR S2600) In the nature of a substitute.
+- 2010-04-22 — Measure laid before Senate by unanimous consent. (consideration: CR S2596-2600)
+- 2010-04-22 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent.
+- 2010-04-22 — Received in the Senate.
+- 2010-04-22 — Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent.
+- 2010-04-22 — Senate amendment agreed to: Amendment SA 3729 agreed to in Senate by Unanimous Consent.
+- 2010-04-22 — Senate amendment proposed (on the floor): Amendment SA 3729 proposed by Senator Casey for Senator Coburn.(consideration: CR S2600; text: CR S2600)
+- 2010-04-22 — Senate amendment submitted